 About the Orchestra

 The Dayton Philharmonic Junior Strings was formed in 2014 in response to requests from string teachers and music educators for an orchestra that would encourage young string players not quite ready for the Dayton Philharmonic Youth Strings.
-From its inaugural season, the orchestra has grown from 31 to 45 string players from 28 area schools.
+From its inaugural season, the orchestra has grown to over 40 string players from 28 area schools.
 The goal of this orchestra is to provide an opportunity for students to further develop their musical skills while learning to work together with other string players in an ensemble.

 About the Conductor